VirusTotal/vt-py/docs/source/quickstart.rst

 Before scanning a file is highly recommended that you look up for it as described in `Get information about a file <#get-information-about-a-file>`_.
-If the file already exists and the lastest analysis is fresh enough, you can use that instead of scanning the file again.
+If the file already exists and the latest analysis is fresh enough, you can use that instead of scanning the file again.
 If not, you can scan it with:

 >>> with open("/path/to/file", "rb") as f: